vault27/Foundation/bgp.md

 ## Concepts
 - Routing protocol that is used to exchange network layer reachability information (NLRI) between routing domains
-- Internet de facto protocol
+- Internet de facto protocol, Routing protocol of Intenet, Port 179 TCP, EGP
+- In general, it is an application, which establishes connection and exchange information: IPv4, IPv6, l2vpn, VPnv4...All data in a packet is presented in the form of Path attributes, all these make it very flexible
 - It is not binded to interface, we just configure neighbors and then connect to them according to routing table
 - It does not use metric like IGP to calculate best route, it uses many steps and PAs
 - Only one BGP process can be launched with VRFs and using local-as option to send different AS number